Apply for Financial Aid

 1. Complete your FAFSA

 As a medical student, regardless of your dependency status, you will be considered an independent student for financial aid purposes.
-However, for need-based institutional scholarship consideration and eligibility, you must provide parent information on the FAFSA.
-Parental information, though, will NOT be used to determine your eligibility for federal or institutional loan funding.
+For need-based institutional scholarship consideration and eligibility, along with the FASFA, you must also submit the Medical Student Scholarship Application.

 Before you submit

-- You and/or your parents should refer to your filed 2015 federal income tax forms.
+- You should refer to your filed 2022 federal income tax forms.
 Do NOT use estimated tax information on the FAFSA.

 - Read the Financial Aid Application Instructions (available on this page in December) thoroughly and completely.
 You are responsible for knowing this information and for adhering to the application deadlines contained within it.

-- Annual application materials will become available in October for the FAFSA and December for the Medical Student Scholarship Application.
+- Annual application materials will become available in December for both the FAFSA and for the Medical Student Scholarship Application.

 - A new FAFSA and (if you are interested in need-based institutional scholarship consideration) a new Medical Student Scholarship Application must be submitted each academic year.